-You can run a predefined query from your browser and view it online.
-When you click the Run button on the Query Manager search page, PeopleSoft Query displays the results in a new browser window.
-This Run option is useful if you want to run multiple queries or run the same query multiple times with different runtime prompt values and compare the results of the queries.
+Using the HTML, Excel, or XML links on the Query Manager search page, you can run a predefined query from your browser and view it online in a new browser window.
+These links are useful when you run the same query multiple times with different runtime prompt values and then compare the results of the queries.

-If you want to run queries that you haven't saved, you can use the Run page in the Query Manager.
+If you want to run the query that you haven't saved, you can use the Run page in the Query Manager.